gkwarner/bsc-phase-two-project/README.md

 ## Floors and Price Correlation

 ![Floors_and_Price_Correlation](./images/Floors_and_Price_Correlation.png)
-#### Price increses with the addition of floors however a 2 story house is more expensive then a two story house.
+#### Price increses with the addition of floors however a 2 story house is more expensive then a three story house.
 ## Grade and Price Correlation

 ![Grade_and_Price_Correlation](./images/Grade_and_Price_Correlation.png)